 - Cuisine: Soup, vegan, paleo, whole30

-1 tbsp ghee, coconut oil, avocado oil or other high heat cooking oil
+1 tbsp ghee, coconut oil or avocado oil (coconut oil or avocado oil for vegan option)

 1 onion, chopped

 2 celery stalks, chopped

 3 cups chopped cauliflower (about 1/2 of a large head or cauliflower)